How to Stay Anonymous Online

-- Use a web proxy server: This essentially allows you to pretend to be someone else.
-By using a web proxy server you’re putting your Internet connection through someone else’s server, and taking their IP address instead of your own.
+- Use a web proxy server: By using a web proxy server you’re putting your Internet connection through someone else’s server, and taking their IP address instead of your own.
 You will find hundreds of web proxy services, and most of the well known browsers feature an extension that will let you do it.
 Reliability is a major issue here as a free service gives you what you pay for.

 - Use a VPN provider: A VPN operates much the same as a web proxy, but with much higher reliability and anonymity.
 It works by connecting your public Internet connection to a private network with its own IP address.
 Most will have thousands of IP addresses to use, and will offer servers in dozens of countries.
 Check out our Top 10 to start learning what else each provider can do for you.

 - Use TOR: TOR stands for The Onion Router, that’s why their logo is an onion!
 The logo illustrates the hundreds of different proxies that a user’s connection is routed through.
 You can think of them as similar to a VPN, but with a much steeper learning curve to use, and a much slower connection speed as you route through all those connections.